mrtnstn/library-model-example/README.md

 ## Change log

+Version 1.0.0:
 * Upgraded to Typescript 2.0
 * Using Babel stage-3 prefix instead of stage-0
 * Using an alternative webpack config for production builds

+Version 1.1.0:
+* Added MobX, an essential library for state management, see https://github.com/mobxjs